ProjectEvergreen/greenwood/www/pages/docs/markdown.md

 ### Syntax Highlighting

-Although Greenwood does not provide any syntax highlighting by default, as demonstrated in the section above, it easy to add Prism markdown processing to your project.
+Although Greenwood does not provide any syntax highlighting by default, as demonstrated in the section above, it is fairly easy to add something like Prism syntax highlighting to your project.

-From there, just include a theme from a CSS file in your project, ex:
+Here is an example of how to include a Prism theme from a CSS file into your project, ex:

 ```css
 /* https://prismjs.com/examples.html */